vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 ## Testing A 2 core 4:1 Current (Guanella) Balun

+I wanted to see how a current balun would compare to an UnUn.

 The balun uses 2 x LO1234 cores (25mm OD), each wound with 9 turns of 0.8mm ecw sleeved in teflon tube.

 <table style="border-collapse: collapse; border: none;"> <tr>